ddislers/code-samples/readme.rst

 A collection of code samples designed for distribution via the Nutanix Developer Portal_.

+**Note**: The structure of this repository changed on June 6th 2019.
+Please update any existing bookmarks you may have saved.

 .. _Portal: https://developer.nutanix.com

 Please feel free to use these for your own environments if you find them useful.